 Notifying (Serving) the Defendant

-- For a fee, the sheriff may serve (deliver) the papers, to the defendant or leave the papers with a person who lives at the defendant’s home who is of “suitable age and discretion.”
+- Sheriff: For a fee, the sheriff may serve (deliver) the papers, to the defendant or leave the papers with a person who lives at the defendant’s home who is of “suitable age and discretion.”

 If the Court or sheriff has attempted to serve the defendant without success, you will be notified.
 If a private process server was unable to serve the defendant, you should still return the affidavit of service to the Court.
 Your process server should detail how many attempts were made, including the date(s), time(s), and place(s) of the attempted service.
 You may then, for an additional fee, renew the Summons and attempt to have the defendant served again.
 You may decide to give the Court a different address for the defendant or try another method of service.

 The Court should notify you if the defendant has not been served, and also if the defendant has been served and intends to appear at trial.
-If the defendant files his Notice of Intention to Defend, the Court may reschedule the trial date.
+If the defendant files a Notice of Intention to Defend, the Court may reschedule the trial date.
 Your case cannot move forward unless the defendant is properly served.

 Preparing for Trial